Skip to Main Content

 Scheduling Expertise

-Managing complex shooting schedules across Canada requires knowledge of local logistics, transport timelines, and regional considerations.
-Our coordinators build realistic schedules that account for Canadian working norms and keep productions on track.
+Managing complex shooting schedules across Canada needs knowledge of local logistics, transport timelines, and regional considerations.
+Our coordinators build realistic schedules that account for Canadian working norms and keep shoots on track.

 03.